There are some things a writer never wishes to put to paper, so I write these words today with a heavy heart.

 He is survived by his son, Steve, himself an engineer of considerable note, and daughter, Sally.
 To Steve and the Randle family we extend our sincere condolences.

-Leonard Setright, a writer who rarely struggled with the written word once spoke of eminent Fiat engineer, Ettore Cordiano, defining him as, “A man of quiet reserve, cool reason, graceful manner and firm principle.”
+Leonard J.K.
+Setright, a writer who rarely struggled with the written word once wrote of eminent Fiat engineer, Ettore Cordiano, defining him as, “A man of quiet reserve, cool reason, graceful manner and firm principle.”
 I borrow these words today because I simply cannot find any of my own.

 James Neville Randle: 1938 – 2019 RIP.